 I’ve had little breakthrough moments at various times during my startup journey.

 What have you tried and failed at?

 All the companies I tried to start before Neuro Rehab VR.
-Even though I’m longer working on them, I’ve learnt valuable lessons such as the importance of finding the right founders, understanding the various phases a startup goes through and learning how to be consistent with structured milestones to make true progress in a startup.
+Even though I’m longer working on them, I’ve learned valuable lessons such as the importance of finding the right founders, understanding the various phases a startup goes through, and learning how to be consistent with structured milestones to make true progress in a startup.